 Instead of blog posts about my personal struggles you got Summer Self-Care Challenges and the Best Apps for Anxiety.
 I told myself that was okay because that’s still helpful, people are still getting something out of this blog, and does anyone even read for the personal stuff anyway?
 You’re here for the good stuff, the fun stuff, the informative stuff.
 I told myself that stepping away from the personal aspect of my life was what I should do.

 But I know how important it is to see a real person too.
 To know that even though I’m preaching self-care 24/7, sometimes I fall and mess up and you know, be a human.
 Because we’re all human and we don’t get it right all of the time or even most of the time.

-I’ve been keeping a secret for three years.
+I’ve been keeping a secret for three years about loving an alcoholic.

 If we’re friends on Facebook or you’ve been a member of my Facebook Group for a while you might know or have an inkling.
 I might’ve mentioned it in a newsletter.
 I think I’ve written exactly one blog post where I reference it directly.
 This is where I go back to sharing the messiness.
 I’ve wanted to come out and write about it so many times but there’s always been a reason not to.
 Respect for another person and their story.
 My own personal feelings that revolve around a lot of complicated other feelings.
 How to put such a story into words.

 I’m trying today because I know how common it is to feel the way I felt.
 I know how it feels to be isolated inside of those feelings.
 I know how hard it is to talk about.
 And I know that chances are – you’ll probably resonate with something even if you’ve never been in the specific situation and that not-alone-ness?
 It’s powerful.

 For three years I was in a relationship with someone who was struggling with addiction.